 After the adhesive has been cured, the bond is typically permanent since trying to remove it can damage the wood and even the concrete surface.

 Wood that is pressure- or moisture-treated might be better, but some glues don’t bond well with treated wood.
-Be sure you choose a product that fits the requirements.
+Be sure you choose a product that fits your requirements.

-Fastening furring strips to walls or concrete floors uses a similar method.
-Below, you can get familiar with the tips and process.
+Fastening furring strips or 2×4 to concrete floors and walls uses a similar method.
+Below, you can get familiar with the tips and processes.

-- Be sure you are working in temperatures between 65 and 95 degrees Fahrenheit for the best results.
+- Remove grease, dust, debris, and loose material from the concrete surface, and be sure you work in temperatures between 65 and 95 degrees Fahrenheit for the best results.

 - Use a pencil or chalk line on the concrete to figure out where the wood needs to go, as you don’t want to slather glue all across the concrete for nothing.